 Considering this debt helps developers decide where the balance is between speed and polish, so they can find the balance between the two.
 There are some scenarios when speed is of the essence–such as beating the competition to market with a game-changing feature.
 If being first brings enough benefits, a development team might simply take it on like any business taking out a loan they’ll have to make up with future work.
 In this regard, technical debt is a tool that developers can use to gain a better understanding of when to release and when to go for another QA round.

-How Do We Measure Technical Debt?
+How To Measure Technical Debt?

 Knowing how much of a commitment is required to fulfill any measure of technical debt is the only way to decide if it’s worth the toll.
-Turning the abstract into clearly-defined metrics is how it becomes a decision-making tool instead of a source of concern.
+Turning the abstract into clearly-defined technical debt metrics is how it becomes a decision-making tool instead of a source of concern.
 Consider these examples of technical debt measurement to understand how one might calculate it:

 - Cycle Times – This is a measure of the period between when a section of code is committed, and when the results are deployed or published.
 It is one of the most straightforward measures to calculate technical debt from a production perspective.
 In fact, cycle times are a common measure for productivity in any operation that produces a product.
 If cycle times are too long during updates, chances are high you’re seeing the result of technical debt.